containers/podman/README.md

 ## What is not in scope for this project?

 * Building container images.
-See Buildah.
+See [Buildah](https://github.com/projectatomic/buildah).
 * Signing and pushing images to various image storages.
-See Skopeo.
+See [Skopeo](https://github.com/projectatomic/skopeo/).
-* Container Runtimes daemons for working with Kubernetes CRIs  See CRI-O.
+* Container Runtimes daemons for working with Kubernetes CRIs.
+See [CRI-O](https://github.com/kubernetes-incubator/cri-o).

 ## OCI Projects Plans